armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 title: Get Started with Canary Analysis
 linktitle: Canary Analysis
 description: >
   This guide walks you through using canary analysis on the app you deployed in the Get Started with the CLI to Deploy Apps guide.
-Yu perform a retrospective analysis on the performance of the app that you can create canary analysis queries for subsequent deployments.s
+You perform a retrospective analysi on the app.
+Then, you use those queries to create canary analysis steps for subsequent deployments.
 weight: 10
 exclude_search: true
 ---